schranz-templating/templating/src/Integration/Symfony/Twig/README.md

 ## Configuration

-The Twig Bridge has currently no configuration as twig is supported out of the box by Symfony and can be configured via the [Symfony Twig Bundle](https://symfony.com/doc/6.2/reference/configuration/twig.html).
+The Twig Integration has currently no configuration as twig is supported out of the box by Symfony and can be configured via the [Symfony Twig Bundle](https://symfony.com/doc/6.2/reference/configuration/twig.html).